Army.mil Editor's Note: This story contains descriptions of sexual assault that some may find disturbing.

 Further, when she went into the female latrine to retrieve her coveralls for laundering — something she intended to do after he asked her to return — he held the door open and continued to chat.

 With coveralls finally in hand, Jansen thanked him and preceded to the door.
 The platoon sergeant pulled her back in, she recalled, and started “forcing himself” upon her.
-She resisted, but her superior was relentless and carried out the sexual assault.
+She resisted, but her superior was relentless.
 The experience, she remembered, was so brazen it seemed surreal.

 In the aftermath, Jansen said she was “dazed and in shock” but her thoughts immediately turned to what he might do next and what she could do to protect herself.

-“The first thing in my brain was, ‘I need my battle buddy and I need my squad leader,’ who happened to be on CQ that night,” she said.
+“The first thing in my brain was, ‘I need my battle buddy and I need my squad leader,’ who happened to be on [change of quarters duty] that night,” she said.
 “I said, ‘I need to talk to both of you about something that happened.
 It’s important.’”

 Jansen disclosed what happened to her fellow Soldiers.
 They inquired whether she wanted to report the alleged offense.